Davis, T. Drug dosing in obesity, Don't Forget the Bubbles, 2015. Available at:

 It is based on the concept that the ideal body weight is the same standard deviation from the mean as the child’s height.
 So, for example, if a child’s height is on the 95th centile, then you should look at a weight growth chart and work out what the weight on the 95th centile for his age is.
 That would be his ideal body weight.

-This is easy to do, because you only need a growth chart to calculate the idea body weight.
+This is easy to do, because you only need a growth chart to calculate the ideal body weight.

 The McLaren method: